sorich87/bootstrap-tour/README.md

-# Bootstrap Tour #
 Quick and easy way to build your product tours with Twitter Bootstrap Popovers.

 ## Demo and Documentation ##
 [http://bootstraptour.com](http://bootstraptour.com)

 ## TODO ##
-- Add optional backdrop feature in order to highlight the current step element
 - Add the smooth scrolling when the popover is outside the viewport
-- Separate docs files from project files in the repository
 - Define an appropriate tag + milestone system

 ## Contributing ##